arvinkarpiah/GOPH-420-Midterm-2/README.md

 # GOPH-420-Midterm-2
-Codes for midterm 2 workings
+Codes for midterm 2 workings can be found under workings>workings.py